fact-store/factstore.org/docs/index.md

-# FactStore - Offical Documentation
+# FactStore - Official Documentation

 A lightweight, Kotlin-first event store designed for clarity, correctness, and extensibility — built on a clean specification and powered by FoundationDB. 🚀